![]() |

 Silicone baking mats – These are expensive and you still need a cookie sheet below.
 But I do love the Silpat silicone baking mat (My Disclosure Promise) for making pie crust and at least a silicone baking mat is reusable which parchment is not.
 SEMI-DUD.

 Silicone muffin and cupcake liners – My most recent favorite, used to bake the Irish Soda Bread Muffins.
 There’s no need to butter them, saving a step and calories.
 Better still, perfect muffins and cupcakes turn out of the liners every time.
 Mine came in green, orange and red from the grocery store but here's an online source.
+At first?
 HIT!

 Except?
 I spoke wrote too soon!
 These liners are impossible to clean!
 And people think they're disposable so toss them in the trash, I was forever retrieving silicone liners from the garbage can.
 Worst of all?
 Silicone liners make for a moist almost-rubbery outer crust on the bottom half of muffins and cupcakes.
 Metal plus baking spray makes for that great texture contrast, a crisp outer edge.
 DUD!!!

-What’s Your Experience?
+What's Your Experience with Silicone?

 Which silicone products are duds and hits in your kitchen?
 Which do you recommend to Kitchen Parade readers?